joeyrideout/joeyrideout.github.io/_posts/2018-2-21-cryptocurrency-has-reincentivized-cybercrime.md

 sure, and you'll have to spend some money replacing some of the cards along with your fancy RFID-blocking bifold, but your life is far from ruined.
 No wonder the average user is apathetic about security: on the web, their wallets are empty.
 Some data, but no cash.

 Privacy is a concern, of course, but more people care about money.
 Or rather, people are directly incentivized to care about money.
-Since money was not directly involved in this empty wallet of data, people were not directly incentivized to protect it.
-I am speculating, but "lack of incentive" encapsulates the average user response to security initiatives pretty well.
+Since money was not directly involved in this proverbial empty wallet of personal data, people were not directly incentivized to protect it.
+I am speculating on user motives here, but "lack of incentive" encapsulates the average user response to security initiatives pretty well.
 At the very least, users who aren't privacy-centric
-<i>act</i> as if they have no compelling incentive to participate in proactive
+<i>act</i> as if they have no compelling incentive to be proactive with
-security measures.

-So, if this "empty wallet" scenario has been the norm in cybercrime until recently, then perhaps people have been appropriately apathetic.
+security.

+Users are easier to understand if you look at bad security habits as an incentive issue.
 If breaches are so common, and stolen data has no tangible impact on your life outside of the vague risk of identity theft, why bother spending time on a good password?
 Just keep an eye on your credit card statement and move on.
 This sentiment is familiar to many Information Security professionals who aim to promote security among end users.
 Security awareness feels forced; we have to talk people into caring about the risks, which often ends up sounding a lot like scare-mongering.
 "Password reuse is incredibly risky", we say.
 "Hackers are out to get you", we say.
 Why is it so hard to get people to listen?
 If I'm honest, maybe it's because following security advice often takes more effort than it's worth.
 The only impact I see from a lack of security awareness in my friend group is the occasional Facebook post saying, "my account got hacked, don't open messages you got from me".
-What's the big deal?
+So what's the big deal?

 Herein lies some cognitive dissonance: there is a large disconnect between Information Security professionals and the average user about the importance of security.
-This disconnect continues into the workplace, where data breaches are a more realistic threat but users remain apathetic.
+This disconnect continues into the workplace.
+Data breaches and compliance are realistic concerns for corporate executives, so they are incentivized to budget for security to reduce the risk.
+Most corporate security awareness initiatives simply try to align the incentives of employees with the incentives of those executives.
+Outside of those programs, users remain apathetic.
 What's missing?
-Maybe users simply don't value their data enough to protect it.
+Maybe users just don't value their own data enough to protect it.
 Maybe when the trite response of "I have nothing to hide" is rolled out, what a user really means is "if I lose this data it won't cost me very much".
-Instead of rolling out yet another refutation by counterexample of the "I have nothing to hide" argument taken literally, maybe the Information Security industry should simply listen to the users: they are telling us that their personal data isn't very valuable.
+Instead of rolling out yet another refutation by counterexample of the "I have nothing to hide" argument taken at face value, maybe the Information Security industry should simply listen to the users: they are telling us that their personal data isn't very valuable.
 And, if I'm honest, there is truth in that message.
 All they have is an empty wallet.
 A recent behavioural shift in cybercrime tells me that criminals agree with this valuation, too.

-In economic terms, the currency of stolen user data in general has experienced high inflation in the last decade.
+In economic terms, the currency of stolen user data has experienced high inflation in the decade prior to cryptocurrency becoming popular.
 Criminals can only make so much money stealing information from empty wallets.
 An oversupply has driven down the marginal cost of leaked records and login information on the dark web.
 End users may have grown even more apathetic to future breaches because they figure that their data is already out there.
 This apathy has caused security professionals to grow increasingly frustrated as the perceived value of security solutions decrease.
 Stolen data has dropped in value from both the supply side and the demand side.

 <b>This trend is about to reverse completely, for one reason: digital currency is
-worth more than personally identifiable information.
+worth more than personally identifiable information.</b>

 Information Security professionals are in the business of protecting digital assets, and digital money has just been invented.
-Let that sink in for a moment.</b>
+Let that sink in for a moment.

 The game has changed.
 Now there is cash for our proverbial mugger to steal.
 Tangible loss of scarce, irreplaceable digital assets is now a real risk for